Ty France Preview, Player Props: Mariners vs. Astros

 Ty France At The Plate

-- He has homered in 7.6% of his games this year, and 2% of his plate appearances.
+- He has hit a home run in 7.5% of his games in 2023, and 2% of his trips to the plate.

-- In 31.1% of his games this year, France has driven in at least one run.
-In nine of those games (7.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.
+- France has driven home a run in 37 games this year (30.8%), including more than one RBI in 7.5% of his games and producing three or more of his team's runs on four occasions..

-- In 52 of 119 games this year, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.